cdpxe/WendzelNNTPd/unittesting/README.md

 and need a properly configured and initialized `wendzelnntpd` server.
 The script `run.sh` can be used to run the tests, but they can also be executed individually.
 The testing of `wendzelnntpadm` is done by the script `test_wendzelnntpadm.sh`.
+The testing of the Docker image for WendzelNNTPd is done by the script `test_dockerimage.sh`.

 ## Setup of the testing environment